TysonRayJones/CTools/memory/guide.md

 ```
 provides a single function `getMemory` which returns the current and peak,
 real and virtual memories (in bytes, accurate to ~kilobytes) used by your C code's Linux process.
+An equivalent module for Python can be found [here](https://github.com/TysonRayJones/PythonTools/tree/master/memory).

 Call via
 ```C